appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/searchcomponent.md

 ## Getter properties

-These properties are automatically calculated or managed by the `Searchbase` class.
+These properties are automatically calculated or managed by the `SearchBase` class.
 The library user is not expected to modify these properties.

 -   **results** `Results`
     It is an object which contains the following details of `results` query response.